Welcome to the official website of EuroVelo 8 - Mediterranean Cycle Route in Croatia

 Macadam surface marked as “well rideable” is dry and solid and suitable for driving a loaded trekking bike at a speed of 20 km/h.
 Moderately or badly rideable macadam surface could be bumpy or could include puddles or poorly fixed gravel, which is less well rideable.
 The abbreviations Dxxx for state roads, Žxxxx for county roads and Lxxxxx for local roads are commonly used.
 Road numbers are in most cases visible on road signings.
 Accommodation, gastronomic and supply facilities on daily sections are especially highlighted only if they are rare, and in major cities they are not mentioned.
 Rest areas are highlighted if they are especially suitable (park, benches, rest stops, beaches), but rest is mostly possible anywhere along the route.

-Due to the criteria of developing the EuroVelo routes as direct as possible, some of the national parks and other attractions are located 10 to 20 km outside the EuroVelo 8 route.
+Due to the criteria of developing the EuroVelo routes as direct as possible, some of the national parks and/or nature parks and other attractions are located 10 to 20 km outside the EuroVelo 8 route.
 In such cases a possibility of detour and access to major tourist attractions is marked in order to provide information for planning one’s trip and stay on the sections of the route.